 Here are three tips to reduce friction in user onboarding for SaaS products:

-2) Use visuals: Visual aids such as images, videos, and animations can help simplify complex concepts and make the onboarding process more engaging for users.
+1) Keep it simple: Aim for a straightforward and intuitive onboarding process.
+Avoid overwhelming users with too much information or too many steps to complete.2) Use visuals: Visual aids such as images, videos, and animations can help simplify complex concepts and make the onboarding process more engaging for users.
 One can consider using free AI-generated visuals to enhance the overall user experience.

 3) Personalize the experience: Customize the onboarding process for different user segments to ensure that each user's experience is tailored to their needs and goals.
 This can help increase motivation and engagement, and reduce friction.